 Recently, Keizer {\it et.al} \cite{kei06} reported a Josephson supercurrent between two singlet superconducting electrodes (NbTiN) separated by a wide region of CrO$_2$.
 In a half metal only conduction electrons with equal spin can be paired, since the other spin species is insulating.
-Currently, the mechanism involved in the conversion process between singlet Cooper pairs $(\left|\uparrow\downarrow\right\rangle- \left|\downarrow\uparrow\right\rangle)/\sqrt{2}$ and equal spin pairs $\left|\uparrow\uparrow\right\rangle$ at the interfaces between the materials remains highly controversial.
-In the same experiment \cite{kei06} a second, seemingly unrelated, observation was made, namely the presence of a homogeneous biaxial magnetic asymmetry in the CrO$_2$ film (see Fig.~\ref{fig:geometry}).

-The symmetries of the relevant pairing correlations mediating the triplet supercurrent and their dependence on the amount of disorder is currently debated.
+Currently, the mechanism involved in the conversion process between singlet Cooper pairs $(\left|\uparrow\downarrow\right\rangle- \left|\downarrow\uparrow\right\rangle) /\sqrt{2}$ and equal-spin pairs $\left|\uparrow\uparrow\right\rangle$ at the interfaces between the materials remains highly controversial.
+Moreover, the symmetries of the relevant pairing correlations mediating the triplet supercurrent and their dependence on the amount of disorder is currently debated.
 It is claimed \cite{vol03,asa06} that the main source of the triplet Josephson current in diffusive ferromagnets is odd-frequency $s$-wave pairing amplitudes.
 On the other hand, it has been shown that in clean half metals also $p$-wave triplet pairing amplitudes are important \cite{esc03}.
-The samples in experiment \cite{kei06} are moderately disordered, and a detailed theoretical study of the crossover from the ballistic to the diffusive regimes is required.

-Here we report an extensive analytical and numerical investigation of the Josephson effect in the hybrid structure shown in Fig.~\ref{fig:geometry} and present results for an arbitrary concentration of impurities in the materials, thereby clarifying the symmetry properties of the superconducting correlation functions involved.
-We link the mechanism for the current conversion to a broken spin-rotation symmetry around the magnetization axis $\bf M$ in the half metal.
-We argue that the second observation in experiment \cite{kei06} of a biaxial magnetic asymmetry can be directly related to the conversion mechanism of the singlet supercurrent to the triplet supercurrent.
+Consider the Josephson junction in Fig.~\ref{fig:geometry}.
+It consists of a half metal extending from $x_1$ to $x_2$, sandwiched between two singlet superconductors.
+When a phase difference $\chi_2-\chi_1$ exists between the superconducting order parameters, an exotic form of Josephson effect occurs: a singlet supercurrent, $j_{singlet}$ (blue in Fig.~\ref{fig:geometry}), is converted to an equal-spin triplet supercurrent, $j_{triplet}$ (yellow in Fig.~\ref{fig:geometry}), within an interface layer extending about a superconducting coherence length into the electrodes.
+The equal-spin triplet supercurrent flows through the half-metallic material, while the singlet part is completely blocked.
+The sum of the singlet and triplet currents is constant, obeying the continuity equation.